andreshungbz/ub-formflow-hifi/README.md

 ## Installation Requirements

-The prototype can already be accessed and used for user testing online, but the application can be run locally by following the instructions below.
+The prototype can already be accessed and used for online user testing, but the application can also be run locally by following the instructions below.
 The only prerequisite is to have [Node.js](https://nodejs.org/en/download/) installed on your machine.

 1. Clone this repository and enter the project directory: